 If you’re in one of the groups above, I recommend consuming between 20 and 35 percent of calories from protein each day.
 The higher end of that scale (30–35 percent) would be for aggressive weight loss, metabolic problems,and people doing extreme training; the middle end (25–30 percent) for athletes and people training at moderate to vigorous intensity, and the lower end (20–25 percent) for the elderly, chronically ill, and people under a lot of stress.
 That said, these are just general guidelines and I suggest you experiment through the entire range to see what works best for you.

-This is quite possibly much more protein than you’re eating now, even if you’re following a Paleo-type diet.
+This is quite possibly much more protein than you’re eating now, even if you’re following a Paleo-type diet based on ancestral health.
 Let’s look at some examples using the ranges below:

 |% of calories as protein||2,200 calorie diet (g)||3,000 calorie diet (g)|